z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 A lot of "integer like" decimal or their binary equivalent numbers have "short" mantissas, when represented in floating point.
 If we call a 24-bit mantissa made up of three bytes "abc", then quite often the b and c bytes end up being zero.
 I think this is a common case.
 Handling these with zero detection will be a big win, making many `mulu_z80_de` multiplies very fast (because the result is zero).

-Of course the other side of the argument is that integers should be handled by the integer library, and that calculating a 8 iteration polynomial estimation for `logf()` (for example) will never have zeros in it, so carrying zero detection overhead for short mantissa floats is just wasteful.
+Of course the other side of the argument is that integers should be handled by the integer library, and that calculating a 8 iteration polynomial estimation for `log()` (for example) will never have zeros in it, so carrying zero detection overhead for short mantissa floats is just wasteful.

 When benchmarking the library, using the spectral-norm example, it was found that for about 26% of `mulu_z80_de` function calls an early exit was achieved because of a zero multiplier or multiplicand.
 Specifically 4.94 million `zeroe` exits and 4.42 million `zerod` exits, from 34.6 million function entries.
 This one benchmark is not everything, but it does show the value of zero detection.